Good afternoon lovelies,

 Dear readers, it was out before I could even stop myself, and yes, we laughed.

 Boy did we laugh!

 Wolfie laughed so hard that he had to leave the kitchen, and I laughed so hard that I had to lean on the counter for support.
-Red-faced and flustered (though I do also blame the wine and a hot kitchen!)
-I managed to compose myself enough to proceed.
+Red-faced and flustered, I managed to compose myself enough to proceed.
 But I wasn’t done there.